Joint M.Sc. Science Communication: Module Information

 SCOM8015/ MW5255 Speaking of Science

-This is a practical course given by a leading Australian science presenter which aims to develop public speaking skills.
+This is a practical course which aims to develop public speaking skills.
 The emphasis is on presenting science to a general audience.
-A one day workshop on acting and personal presentation skills is also part of the course.
+Specialist training will also be given by a professional performer to provide skills in acting techniques applicable to public speaking.

 SCOM6016/ MW5256 Science in the Media